 Deconstructing sparkling wine

 Sparkling wine is both one of the most enjoyable, even, fun parts of the world of wine – and one of the most technically demanding.
 You need a good guide.
 What is the difference between a Crémant and a Champagne, a Prosecco and a Cava?
+How do you go about deconstructing bubbles?
 Why do some bottles cost under £5 and some £100 or more?
 Andover Wine Friends’ December 2011 tasting set out to answer some of these questions with the perfect guide, Martin Hudson MW.
 Martin confessed to not drinking as much Champagne as he should (before reeling off the important vintages in the last two decades).
 But judging by this tasting, we were in expert hands.

 Méthode pompe à bicyclette

 We start in the (very pleasant) foothills.
 As Martin says, there are a variety of ways of trapping carbon dioxide in the bottle and so producing sparkling wine.
 The gas comes free as part of the business of turning the sugar in grape juice into alcohol – but it is trapping it in a way that makes for a sophisticated sparkler that is the tricky bit.
 And as we are into the sophisticated bit, we don’t taste the cheapest method of all – simply pumping carbon dioxide into still wine as though it were a soft drink.
 Even in French, it sounds terrible – la méthode “pompe à bicyclette” – which indeed it is as once the wine is poured the gas begins to escape.
 The bubbles are large and there is no integration with the wine.
 The rule of thumb is: the quicker the bubbles get into the wine, the quicker they escape.